-As part of National Braille Week, we invited Dolphin’s in-house braille expert, Aj Ahmed, to tell us his experiences of growing up with braille.
+As part of National Braille Week, we invited braille user, Aj Ahmed, to tell us about his experiences of growing up with braille.

-We learn the positive effects braille had on his education and working life, his thoughts on the continued importance of braille for young people who are blind and visually impaired, and the future of braille used in conjunction with assistive technology.
+We learn the positive effects braille had on his education and working life, as well as his thoughts on the continued importance of braille for young people who are blind and visually impaired, and the future of braille used in conjunction with assistive technology.

 Aj has been blind since birth, he’s a father of three, a keen sports fan and a retired Paralympian.
-At Dolphin, Aj is a technical support adviser and product owner for Dolphin SuperNova software.
-He also runs courses that teach using braille with Dolphin SuperNova.
+Aj is the lead assistive technology coordinator for Sight Concern and is an expert user of Dolphin SuperNova Magnifier & Screen Reader.

 We're delighted to welcome Aj to the Dolphin Blog and to learn how his positive experiences as a braille user shaped his childhood education, and how braille continues to impact his career and family life now he has children of his own.